 Waxing German Stars

 Traditionally, paper German stars were used outdoors on evergreen trees.
 The stars were protected from the elements by dipping them into melted paraffin.

 For added sparkle, diamond glitter can be sprinkled on while the wax is still soft.
 The folded stars are just lovely as they are but if you would like to give them protection for outdoor use, as I did when decorating the porch, follow the how-to by clicking Dipping German Stars in Wax.

 German star paper ornaments make sweet and thoughtful gifts for teachers, neighbors and friends.
 Package individually or in groups of three, six or however many you’d like.

 I like using clear, cellophane bags tied closed with a ribbon bow.

 Make stars in different colors and use for different occasions.
-Here I gave them as a thank-you and for a bridal shower made in the wedding colors.
+Here I gave them as a thank-you.

 Link to How-to for Making German Folded Paper Stars

 Order your paper (wax and glitter, if using) and follow the video showing you step-by-step, fold-by-fold tutorial.